ucsb-cs156-s22/s22-4pm-happycows/docs/oauth.md

    * This makes a pull-down menu where you can select `OAuth Client ID`
    * For Application Type, select `Web Application`
    * For name, choose something you will remember; I suggest using the name of your repo, or the name of the Heroku application
-   * Scroll down to the part of the page that says: `Authorized  URIs`
+   * Scroll down to the part of the page that says: `Authorized redirect URIs`

-3. Under `Authorized  URIs`, you'll need to click the `+ ADD URI` button twice to enter two addresses:
+3. Under `Authorized redirect URIs`, you'll need to click the `+ ADD URI` button twice to enter two addresses:

    * For localhost, enter: `http://localhost:8080/login/oauth2/code/google`
      - Note that this *must* be `http` not `https`